 Stolen passwords and brute force attacks are some of the common techniques used by the cybercriminals to get into the organization network.
 Leaving the passwords with the users and assuming everything would be safe is a risky practice.
 Instead, You need to enforce best practices of password management coupled with a second layer of authentication such as multi factor authentication (MFA).
-This is exactly what a robust PAM solution can offer.
+This is exactly what a robust Privileged Access Management solution can offer.

 Provide Additional Layer Of Security With MFA